Richard Raul Garcia

 - Height 5' 9", Weight 175 lb.

 Rich Garcia was an umpire in the Florida State League (1970-1971), Southern League (1972), and International League (1973-1974).
 He was then an American League umpire from 1975 to 1999.
 At the end of the 1999 season, he handed in his resignation as part of a failed negotiating ploy by the umpires union.
 In 2002, he accepted a settlement that had him become an umpiring supervisor for Major League Baseball and allowed him to retire with benefits.
+He was the first Hispanic umpire to reach the rank of crew chief.

 He was the umpire in right field at Yankee Stadium during Game 1 of the 1996 ALCS when 12-year-old Jeffrey Maier reached over the railing and deflected a fly ball off the bat of Derek Jeter into the stands; Garcia called the play a home run, although most observers think that fan interference should have been called.